EdgarMaucourant/udacity-rl-p2/README.md

 | Observation Shape |  (33,)    |
 | Solving score     |  30       |

-Here is an example video of an agent trained for 1000 iterations able to solve the experiment with ... bananas collected:
+Here is an example video of an agent trained for 1000 iterations able to solve the experiment with a score of ... :

 <video width="1290" height="762" controls>
   <source src="P2_RoboticArm.mp4" type="video/mp4">